Competencies for strategic leaders

 These competencies are common to strategic leadership positions and critical in most roles.

 They've been identified as key to strategic leaders through a series of consultations:

 - A survey of strategic leaders

 - A focus group of selected strategic leaders

 - Input from an ADM advisory council

-There are also five competencies that apply to specific job profiles for strategic leaders:
+There are 5 competencies that apply to specific job profiles for strategic leaders:

-These role-specific competencies are also defined in Core Competencies for Strategic Leaders (PDF, 403KB).
-A job profile may also include other competencies in addition to the core and role-specific competencies.
-For example, Aboriginal relations behavioural competencies may be key in some positions and financial competencies more important in others.
+A job profile may also include other competencies in addition to the core and role specific competencies.
+For example, Indigenous relations behavioural competencies might be key in some positions while financial competencies are more important in others.